StevenBlack/vocab/million-dollar-words.md

 ### cicatrix
 Not what happens when a kid gets tired of his favorite breakfast cereal; it's the scar that forms on a healed wound, the marks from childhood mishaps that cover the knees of most adults.
-It's pronounced SIK'A'TRIKS.

 ### cicerone